Stuartlab-UCSC/hexmap-view/docs/devSource/repository.rst

 you want to put the source code, then::

- git clone -b dev https://github.com/ucscHexmap/hexagram git fetch cd hexagram
+ git clone -b dev https://github.com/ucscHexmap/hexagram cd hexagram git fetch cd hexagram

-The fetch allows other branches in githup to be seen by your local git.
+The fetch allows other branches in github to be seen by your local git.

 **#2**.
 Get status to verify things went well and verify the branch::